DevenMarrero/PassManager/README.md

 -ADMIN USER MENU-
 1 - List all users
 2 - Change Password
+3 - Promote User
-3 - Create new user
+4 - Create new user
-4 - Remove user
+5 - Remove user
-5 - Back
+6 - Back
 ```

 `1 - List all users` -Shows admin a list of the usernames and Firstnames of all the users who have an account

 `2 - Change Password` -All users can use this to change their server login password

+`3 - Promote User` -Promote a regular user to become an Admin

-`3 - Create new user` Admins can create a new user, this will ask for a username, firstname, password, and if they are an admin
+`4 - Create new user` -Admins can create a new user, this will ask for a username, firstname, password, and if they are an admin

-`4 - Remove user` Admin can remove a user's account, will be asked for the user's username and password
+`5 - Remove user` -Admin can remove a user's account, will be asked for the user's username and password